Crazy for You (Best Coast album): Commercial performance

 Crazy for You, as the result of Internet buzz, became a mainstream success.
 The album entered the Billboard 200 at number 36 with 10,000 units sold and also debuted at No. 10 on Digital Albums.
 Mexican Summer focused on super-servicing mom-and-pop stores, while ensuring a presence at all digital retailers ("Boyfriend" was an iTunes free Discovery Download).
 Initial sales ran 50% digital, 30% CD and 20% vinyl, which gratified Mexican Summer, who began as a purely digital/vinyl outlet.
 It has sold 108,000 copies in US.

 The album's success led to maximum exposure: "the blogosphere was suddenly abuzz with talk about her album, her tweets, her personal life, her daily habits and even one of her cats."
-Alongside the quick, thunderous success came an intense level of scrutiny, vocal Internet haters and venom from selected critics, some of whom viewed Cosentino's material as anti-feminist.
+The album also met with criticism, including charges that Cosentino's material was anti-feminist.
 Crazy for You and its sound, "simple and pungent songs […] toying with 1950s and ’60s melodic structures," had become something of a touchstone for Best Coast and adopted by several other bands.
 Cosentino hid her vocals behind layers of reverb and distortion, which was an extension of her onstage anxiety.